Using Vinegar to Remove Pet Stains

 Try to remove the stains as soon as possible.
 If it is allowed to set in or dries, it's much harder to remove the stain.

-- Now remove as much of the rest of the stain as you can with a clean paper towel or cloth.
+- Now remove as much of the rest of the stain as you can with a clean paper towel or cloth, some kind of absorbent material.

-- Be careful not to push the stain into the pile of a carpet or the fibers of upholstery.
-Simply blot at it until you have gotten out as much moisture as you can.
+- Simply blot at it until you have gotten out as much moisture as you can.

 - If you are concerned with colorfastness you can test the cleaning solution in an inconspicuous place first.